sangvo235/Algorithms-and-Data-Structures/README.md

-# Data Structures and Algorithms 👾🗃️
+# Algorithm and Data Structure Code 👾🗃️

-- Purpose: Repository for my data structure and algorithms notes.
+- Purpose: Repository for my algorithm and data structure code examples.
 - Language: Java.

 - Data Structure: a named location that can be used to store and organize data.